(1) As used in this section:

-(a) The risks of addiction and overdose associated with the compound;
+(a) The risks of addiction and overdose associated with opioid analgesics;

 (b) The increased risk of addiction to controlled substances of individuals suffering from both mental and substance abuse disorders;

-(c) The dangers of taking controlled substances containing opioids with benzodiazepines, alcohol, or other central nervous system depressants;
+(c) The dangers of taking opioid analgesics with benzodiazepines, alcohol, or other central nervous system depressants;

-(d) Any other information in the patient counseling information section of the labeling for the compound required under 21 C.F.R.
+(d) Any other information in the patient counseling information section of the labeling for the opioid analgesic required under 21 C.F.R.
 201.57(c)(18).